ThePinkPanther96/ThePinkPanther96/README.md

 # Hi there, I'm Gal 👋

-- 📘 I Studied Networks, System administration, and security, as well as Programming in Python, PowerShell and Bash.
+- 📘 I Studied Networks, System administration, and security.
+As well as Programming in Python, PowerShell and Bash.
 - 💻 I'm a System Integration engineer at XACT Robotics.
 - 👯 I’m looking to collaborate with other content creators.